 Internship Opportunities with Religion for Peace

-The Ansari Institute for Global Engagement with Religion is excited to announce a new partnership with Religions for Peace.
-Notre Dame undergraduate and graduate students now have the opportunity to apply to intern with Religions for Peace for a semester or the summer and will receive financial support from the Ansari Institute.
+The Ansari Institute partners with Religions for Peace on a student internship program.
+Notre Dame undergraduate and graduate students have the opportunity to apply to intern with Religions for Peace for a semester or the summer and receive financial support from the institute.
 Religions for Peace (RfP) is a global interfaith peacebuilding coalition based in New York City that has been advancing peace for the past 50 years.
 RfP has six strategic priorities:

 - Promote peaceful, just and inclusive societies

 - Advance gender equality